-Gros Islet itself remains a mostly residential and mostly quiet district, with a handful of picturesque nineteenth-century buildings scattered among houses and shops.
+Gros Islet itself remains a mostly residential and mostly quiet district, with a handful of picturesque 19th-century buildings scattered among houses and shops.
 Immediately to the south of the village proper, across the marina dotted with yachts, the Rodney Bay tourism area is a hive of hotels large and small, holiday villas, restaurants, nightclubs, shops, and watersports outfits.
 The fanciest hotels line Reduit Beach, one of St Lucia’s most popular bathing spots, with views across the bay to Pigeon Island and the Caribbean Sea beyond.
-And north of Gros Islet is the posh Cap Estate — here you’ll find some of St Lucia’s most luxurious residences and boutique resorts, as well as the home of poet and Nobel laureate Derek Walcott, who died earlier this year.
+And north of Gros Islet is the posh Cap Estate — here you’ll find some of St Lucia’s most luxurious residences and boutique resorts, as well as the home of late poet and Nobel laureate Derek Walcott.

 The late Dunstan St Omer was as famous for his friendship with Derek Walcott — who fictionalised his friend as “Gregorias” in Another Life — as for his murals in churches and other public buildings across St Lucia.
 St Omer’s murals in the cathedral in Castries and the Roseau Valley church are his most celebrated, but the Roman Catholic parish church in Gros Islet, dedicated to St Joseph the Worker, also boasts a series of the artist’s religious paintings.
 Duck into the church for a glimpse of these works, and enjoy the peace and quiet.